ncourtney917/bable/README.md

 ## Available Scripts

+If this is your first time running the app, install dependencies by running: in the project directory
+### `yarn install`

-In the project directory, you can run:
+To start the app, you can run:

 ### `yarn start`